stevector/stevector.github.io/_posts/2014-01-01-exclamation-point-usage.md

 ### WHAT is the deal?

-I parsed over four years of my Google Voice data to look for exclamation points in my sent messages.
+I parsed over three years of my Google Voice data to look for exclamation points in my sent messages.
 This graph shows what I found.

 <iframe  src="/assets/post_specific/2014/01/google_voice_exclamation/chart.htm" width="700px" frameborder="0"  height="410px"></iframe>